jasminemathieu/MySQL-User-Access/README.md

 ![User view in accounts column](https://imgur.com/I4chBqV.jpg)

 ## Conclusion
-In this project, I was able to successfully configure and complete a full cloud-native backup service and machine restore to 100% data availability in Azure.
-Both methods prove to be powerful on-premises data protection solutions, useful in events of service disruptions, accidental deletions or corruption of data.
-It's equally secure, scalable, and cost-effective as it is simple to architect, highly available, and resilient.
+In this project, I was able to successfully configure a functional database application using Linux, Apache, MySQL and PHP as a LAMP stack.

 ## fin